 Materials / Activities:

-On 22 June 2021, an evaluation workshop will discuss initial project results with international experts.
-It will be based on the country dossiers and evaluations of the program analysis (quantitative data, document analysis and interviews with the Humboldt Foundation's office and with host organizations).
-The workshop will also develop a first set of recommendations for action.
+On 22 June 2021, international experts discussed initial project results in an evaluation workshop which was based on the country dossiers and evaluations of the program analysis (quantitative data, document analysis and interviews with the Humboldt Foundation's office and with host organizations).
+The workshop also developed a first set of recommendations for action.